GabSchach/HDVis_fork/README.md

 ## neo4j

 The neo4j database can be started through the desktop application.
-The running database privides a port for the `bolt` protocol that is used by the backend.
-Alterntively to interacting with the database via the backend.
-It can be accessed locally via through the neo4j browser in the neo4j dektop application.
+The running database provides a port for the `bolt` protocol that is used by the backend.
+Alternatively to interacting with the database via the backend.
+It can be accessed locally via through the neo4j browser in the neo4j desktop application.
 It is also accessible through the web browser via a HTTP Port, which can be found in the database settings.

 For querying the graph database the cypher query language is used, below is short example, for further explanations see the [offficial guide](https://neo4j.com/docs/getting-started/current/cypher-intro/)